 Foxy Grandpa, by Bunny (Easter, 1900)

 Carl Emil Schultze was an American cartoonist, best known for creating the classic newspaper feature 'Foxy Grandpa'.
 Born in Lexington, Kentucky, Schultze obtained a job at the Chicago Daily News in the 1880s.
 After doing general newspaper art and cartoon work for a couple of years, Carl Schultze moved over to the New York Herald, where he was asked to develop a strip.
 He introduced his initial concept of a shrewd old man, 'Grandpa'.
+The series was a text comic, with the dialogues written beneath the images.
 An assistant editor of the Herald said the old man looked foxy and suggested the full name for the strip.
 January 7, 1900, 'Foxy Grandpa', as well as Schultze's other feature, 'The Herald Vaudeville Show', were launched.
 Schultze signed the strips "Bunny".

-'Foxy Grandpa' was an almost immediate hit with the paper's readers.
-It folded as a regular comic strip in 1918.
+'Foxy Grandpa' was an almost immediate hit with the paper's readers, and it even inspired a couple of Broadway shows and some silent slapstick movies.
+One of Schultze's best-known fans was Walt Disney.
+'Foxy Grandpa' folded as a regular comic strip in 1918.
 Schultze, plagued with debts and personal problems, dropped from sight.
 He reappeared in 1935 illustrating school books, one of the most popular of which was titled 'Julia and the Bear'.
 Carl Schultze died of a heart attack near the door of his room in 1939.

 Preface by Edward Marshall from the 1902 comic book 'The Latest Larks of Foxy Grandpa':